yutaka-ishikawa/darshan-mod/README-riken.txt

 -------------------------------------------------------------------------------
 HISTORY:
+10/09/2018
+- The following stream functions are now captured.
+  - fputc, fputs, putc, IO_putc, putchar, puts, fgetc, fgets, IO_getc, getchar, ungetc, gets, getline, getdelim,

+- The "_exit" function was not captured.
+This affects that IO activities in processes created inside python are not reported because the darshan finalization function is not invoked.
+It is now fixed.
+- If a process is created by the clone C library, the exit semantics is not the same semantics in a process invoked by fork system call.
+  The former process does not call exit or _exit C function, but directly issues the exit system call.
+This affects that IO activities in this cloned process are not reported because the darshan finalization function is not invoked.
+It is now fixed.
+- The USE_TSC compile option is introduced in order to use the hardware time samp counter for elapsed time.
+The gettimeofday system call is time consumed operation against FILE stream operations without involving disk I/O in the K computer.
+This problem is not so critical problem in x86 and Arm architectures because the gettimeofday system such architectures is implemented using vSDO feature.

 02/24/2018
 -  The following bugs are fixed:
 	- Though the file size field is 64 bit, htonl and ntohl were